 Activity 1.3.2: Design, organization and conduct of suitable capacity development program for the public and targeted users particularly starting with secondary students taking up appropriate RE/EE and climate change subjects in school curricula.
 This activity, in recognition of the important role of the schools in the information dissemination and awareness objective of the project, will involve the design and adoption of the appropriate RE and EE technologies and climate change subjects in the school curricula.
 It caters to the students and the schools in their important role in information dissemination and awareness on the government's RE/EE program vis-à-vis the 100% GHG reduction goal.
+This activity will: (a) provide high school students with a variety of projects to broaden their knowledge of science, in particular renewable energy, and the scientific method; (b) facilitate development of applicable renewable energy and energy efficiency technologies and practices; and, (c) disseminate information about advances related science and engineering, and transfers knowledge and innovations to address the nation's energy and environmental goals.

 The ED/MPUI and TEC will coordinate closely with the relevant agencies involved in the education system in Tuvalu, primarily the Ministry of Education, Youth and Sport and the local governments.
 The design, organization and conduct of this capacity development program will be undertaken with the assistance of the International Sustainable Energy Expert on RE & EE in close coordination with the ED/MPUI, TEC and the Ministry of Education, Youth and Sports.
-Based on the findings and recommendations of the studies conducted on the information dissemination strategy and tools, the ED/MPUI, TEC and the Ministry of Education will cooperate in developing the policy and detailed implementing guidelines, the team shall develop a cabinet position paper on RE/EE program for cabinet approval; conduct of professional consultations with relevant stakeholders on RE/EE education; design, piloting and evaluation system of the RE/EE segment in the school curriculum; implementation of enhanced RE/EE modules in all schools; and establishment of a scholarship/training program for qualified Tuvalu students and practitioners to undertake studies in applicable and feasible RE alternative sources an d EE technologies and techniques in cooperation with reputable international companies.
+Based on the findings and recommendations of the studies conducted on the information dissemination strategy and tools, the ED/MPUI, TEC and the Ministry of Education will cooperate in developing the policy and detailed implementing guidelines, the team shall develop a cabinet position paper on RE/EE program for cabinet approval; conduct of professional consultations with relevant stakeholders on RE/EE education; design, piloting and evaluation system of the RE/EE segment in the school curriculum; implementation of enhanced RE/EE modules in all schools; and establishment of a scholarship/training program for qualified Tuvalu students and practitioners to undertake studies in applicable and feasible RE alternative sources and EE technologies and techniques in cooperation with reputable international companies.